• Home

 Several recurring signs help to identify these disguised commercial accounts: listing volumes incompatible with personal use; systematically new or standardised products; visuals taken from catalogues or generated artificially; and a lack of purchase history coupled with automated responses.
 Taken together, these clues point to a structured business exploiting the environmental credibility of second-hand fashion to offload mass-produced textiles.

-The economic incentive is also clear.
-An item bought for a few euros on an ultra-fast fashion platform can be resold for three or four times the price under the labels “vintage” or “rare”.
-While the term “vintage” is not legally protected, its use creates an implicit expectation for the buyer that the product has had a previous life.
+The economic incentive is equally clear.
+An item bought for a few euros on an ultra-fast fashion platform can be resold for three or four times its price under the "vintage" or "rare" labels.
+While the term "vintage" is not legally protected, its use creates an implicit expectation for the buyer: that of a product that has already had a life.
+When these codes are used to sell new products in bulk, the ambiguity becomes deceptive.
+This situation highlights a central, albeit rhetorical, tension: what defines "second-hand" when an item has never been worn, was bought solely for resale, or comes directly from an industrial production line?

 Position of the DGCCRF: no legal ambiguity